2004 Award Recipient

 institution when basic principles of practice, safety, and patient care

-• The wisdom to take professional duties seriously while never taking
+are threatened and differences cannot be reconciled, - The wisdom to take professional duties seriously while never taking

 oneself too seriously.
 This means having fun along the way, enjoying